homestar9/schema-org/readme.md

 ## What is JSON-LD?

-JSON-LD (JavaScript Object Notation for Linked Data) is a lightweight Linked Data format that allows you to express structured data in a way that is easy for both humans and machines to read.
-It uses JSON syntax to provide context and meaning to data, making it ideal for embedding structured information in web pages.
+JSON-LD (JavaScript Object Notation for Linked Data) is a data format that allows you to express structured data in a way that is easy for both humans and machines to read.
+It is ideal for embedding structured information in web pages.

 ## Why Should I Use Structred JSON-LD Data in My Coldbox App?